Cancer Biology (M.S.)

 Admission Requirements

-Admission to the MS program is contingent upon admission to the Graduate School and the graduate programs of the School of Medicine.
+Admission to the M.S. program is contingent upon admission to the Graduate School and the graduate programs of the School of Medicine.
 Qualified applicants must have a BS or BA degree from an accredited college or university, preferably with a major in biology, chemistry, physics, or a closely related discipline.
-A complete application includes the basic application form, personal statement, official transcripts from previous institutions, and three letters of reference.
-International students must be proficient in English as determined by satisfactory performance on the Test of English as a Foreign Language (TOEFL) examination.
+A complete application includes the basic application form, a personal statement, official transcripts from previous institutions, and three letters of reference.
+International students must be proficient in English, as determined by satisfactory performance on the Test of English as a Foreign Language (TOEFL) examination.
 TOEFL scores should be reported to Wayne State University using institution code 1898.
-Applications must be submitted online by April 1st.
+Applications must be submitted online by February 1st.
 Graduate School Admissions policies can be found at the Office of Graduate Admissions.

 Contact Information

-Administrative Office for the MS Program in Cancer Biology
+Administrative Office for the M.S.
+Program in Cancer Biology

 Department of Oncology